Host Families and Boarding School

 - Towels and bed linen

 You will be included in family activities and treated like a normal family member.
-On the first school day, someone from the family will accompany you to school.
+On the first school day, someone from the family will accompany you to school or you will be shown the way beforehand.
 The host parents will also look after your health.
 If necessary, they will take you to the doctor, accompany you to parent-teacher nights, and keep an eye on your homework and all school activities in general.

 Australians are envied around the world for their climate and relaxed lifestyle.
 Summers are long, and the winters are mild by European standards.
 The sunshine, endless beaches, rainforests, the Great Barrier Reef and the Outback inspire excitement and wonder.
 Australians are friendly, and international students are welcome participants in the great variety of social, cultural and sporting activities on offer.